Mariaaok/Aurora-Airlines/replit.md

 ### User Features
 - **Account Creation**: Register as a new user
+- **Flight Search**: Post-login search page with glass morphism design to search for flights
 - **Flight Booking**: Browse and book available flights
 - **My Flights**: View booked flights and status
 - **Check-in**: Online check-in functionality